 Overview of the Reporting Process

-Like many other states, Tennessee uses Re-TRAC Connect, a web based service that does not require specialized software to be installed on the user’s computer, in order to request and collect data for annual reports.
-This service simplifies the process of submitting data for the APR and allows users to readily generate charts and graphs and create customized reports so they can monitor program and trends.
+Like many other states, Tennessee uses Re-TRAC Connect, a web-based service that does not require specialized software to be installed on the user’s computer, in order to request and collect data for annual reports.
+This service simplifies the process of submitting data for the APR and allows users to readily generate charts and graphs and create customized reports so they can monitor programs and trends.

 Why Local Solid Waste Management Reporting Matters